UmutVrl/kinova-gen3-ai-candybar-pickplace/README.md

     - label.txt — label file mapping class IDs to names.
 Training and Validation Data Folders
   - Sample images used for training and validation, labeled with tools such as Label Studio.

 ### Usage
 Training:
 Upload the training scripts and dataset folders to Google Colab and run the notebook to train the model.
-The notebook installs required dependencies (tensorflow, mediapipe-model-maker) and uses MediaPipe’s API for training.
+The notebook installs required dependencies (tensorflow, mediapipe-model-maker) and uses MediaPipe’s API for training. <br />

 Deployment:
-Use the exported .tflite model and label file in the robot’s AI framework for real-time candy bar detection.
+Use the exported .tflite model and label file in the robot’s AI framework for real-time candy bar detection. <br />

 ### Important Notes
 The training environment must be Google Colab due to dependency and compatibility constraints.
 Running locally may cause errors.
 The dataset should be well-labeled and organized in COCO format for best results.
 The model uses a MobileNet backbone optimized for edge devices like the Kinova Gen3’s onboard computer.